Eligibility: All full time 10 and 12 month employees are eligible for this benefit.

 The College may require that the eligible employee provide status reports at least every thirty (30) days regarding the employee’s condition.

 The College, when circumstances allow, will keep the employee’s position open for the employee to reassume upon the termination of the leave.
-However, when the orderly functioning of the College requires replacement, the College may fill the position once the employee has exhausted his or her FMLA Leave, if applicable.
+However, when the orderly functioning of the College requires replacement, the College may fill the position once the employee has exhausted their FMLA Leave, if applicable.
 In such cases, the College will make every effort to find an equivalent position for the employee elsewhere in the College.

 Each time an employee utilizes short-term total disability leave; the total amount of the employee’s accrued short-term total disability leave time is reduced by the amount of short-term total disability leave utilized.
 Once short-term disability leave is exhausted, no further accumulation will occur.
 In addition, each time an employee utilizes short-term disability leave, the employee’s Family and Medical Leave Act (FMLA) benefits will begin and the total amount of the employee’s Family and Medical Leave Act (FMLA) benefits will be reduced by the amount of short-term disability leave utilized (refer to the Family and Medical Leave Act).